MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-When we executed the code locally for testing, we typically used the --debug_mode as command option, meaning the datasize would be shrunk to 10% of the original size.
-When the code would produce errors when being run, we would debug either using Copilot or ChatGPT for error fixes and recommendations.
-Furthermore, we would typically also insert simple print statements, e.g., to check the size of tensors.
+When we executed the code locally for testing, we typically used the --debug_mode as a command option, meaning the datasize would be shrunk to 10% of the original size.
+When the code would produce errors in the terminal and not run, we would debug either using Copilot or ChatGPT to obtain fixes and recommendations.
+Furthermore, we would typically also insert simple print statements into the cpde, e.g., to check the size of tensors.

-When we got it to run locally, first then could we begin to export the functionality to Google Cloud.
+When we were able to run the code locally, first then could we begin to export the functionality to the GCP.

 For profiling, we utilized the in-built tool from Pytorch Lightning to profile the training.
 However, we did not improve the coding based on the profiling, as we found it adequate in this project to just illustrate that profiling was possible.
 Nonetheless, the profiling did point us in directions on how to improve the code.